Final report for FNC20-1220

-The farm has been operating since 2017, and was formally incorporated into a 501c3 nonprofit in August of 2019.
+Soul Food project and farm has been operating since 2017, and was formally incorporated into a 501c3 nonprofit in August of 2019.
 The operation is currently utilizing 2,075 out of 4,875 square feet of growing space.
 The goal is to utilize the remaining space in our 2021 season.
-The farm uses organic practices, including biointensive farming and no till.
+The farm uses organic practices, including biointensive farming and no-till.
 The farm has always tried to be sustainable by utilizing the above mentioned practices, as well as compost, cover crops, and crop rotation.
-This year the farm grew the following crops: slicing tomatoes, acorn squash, zucchini, yellow squash, cherry tomatoes, cucumbers, kale, swiss chard, eggplant, bell peppers, hot peppers, sweet peppers, sweet potatoes, collards, broccoli, bok choy, watermelon, onions, garlic, green beans, lettuce mix, mustard greens, radish, beets, and carrots.
+This year the farm grew the following crops: slicing tomatoes, acorn squash, zucchini, yellow squash, cherry tomatoes, cucumbers, kale, Swiss chard, eggplant, bell peppers, hot peppers, sweet peppers, sweet potatoes, collards, broccoli, bok choy, watermelon, onions, garlic, green beans, lettuce mix, mustard greens, radish, beets, and carrots.

 The Northeast side of Indianapolis has been a food desert for over 20 years only just receiving a small grocery store in 2016.
 Many residents still rely on fast food establishments or take the bus to the nearest grocery store which is a 30 minute trip.
 While economic viability for my operation is important, I want to be as socially responsible as possible and my focus is on improving the quality of life for the community that I operate in.

 To solve this problem we want to try two different direct marketing solutions: a subsidized community supported agriculture (CSA) program and a farmer’s market.
 We will trial 10 CSA shares with a sliding fee scale, with shares being as low as $10.
-We will also guide the community in planning a biweekly farmers market in order to help strengthen the local economy and capture the audience that we can’t serve with the CSA.
+We will also guide the community in planning a biweekly farmers market in order to help strengthen the local economy and support other community members that we can’t serve with the CSA.
 We chose these two options because a CSA can take away the uncertainty of picking out fresh produce while a farmers market gives us the opportunity to educate a wider audience.

 Survey 50 households with the community needs food security assessment.